julianflowers/herbivores_ghg/taxonerd-in-R-studio.md

 This loads the relevant modules and sets up the NER functions.

-We are now ready to parse some text - for wxampla
+We are now ready to parse some text - for example

 "Brown bears (Ursus arctos), which are widely distributed throughout the northern hemisphere, are recognised as opportunistic omnivore"